MarlonCorreia/search-challenge/version_1/README.md

 ## Requirements

-For this solution, I only used standard Python lib's, so Python It's only thing you'll need:
+For this solution, I only used standard Python lib's, so Python It's the only thing you'll need:

 - Python 3.8.X